 The funding has been provided by the British Gas Energy Trust – an independent charitable trust that supports families and individuals facing financial hardship and energy debt, directly and through local and national money and energy advice services and charities.

-With the grant money from the British Gas Energy Trust, Big Issue Foundation will be able to make a real difference to the lives of 500 Roma individuals and their families, over the next 18 months, through the introduction of a specialist Roma energy and finance support hub to reach this marginalised community.
-This funding will allow Big Issue Foundation to boost its services, ensuring vendors experiencing the most complex barriers, can access the help they need.
+With the grant money from the British Gas Energy Trust, the Big Issue will be able to make a real difference to the lives of 500 Roma individuals and their families, over the next 18 months, through the introduction of a specialist Roma energy and finance support hub to reach this marginalised community.
+This funding will allow the Big Issue to boost its services, ensuring vendors experiencing the most complex barriers, can access the help they need.

 This new bespoke service will provide an immediate response to members of the Roma community directly and significantly impacted by the energy cost crisis, while helping them to address wider financial issues and build longer term financial resilience and integration.
 Tailored energy and money advice will be available over the phone or at fortnightly in-person drop-in sessions, in Birmingham and London.

 A recent consultation with Roma Big Issue vendors found extremely low levels of literacy and numeracy in addition to a disenfranchisement from main-stream infrastructure – leading to exclusion from key services, high poverty levels, and a concentration of people living in over-crowded, poor quality housing without routine access to basic essentials.

 Spokesperson for Big Issue, said: “We are grateful to be working alongside the British Gas Energy Trust and its other grantees during this very challenging external environment.
 This support will ensure that those furthest away from understanding and accessing support can get the help they desperately need, to keep the lights on, cook a warm meal, and heat their homes over the next 18 months.
 Inclusion is at the forefront of our mission and this support will enable us to work together with a marginalised group of individuals to bring them closer to their community and the support available.”